ProChain/prochain-bounty-program/README.md

 All code for this program is licensed [MIT].

 You may freely reuse any material here under the terms of either or both, at your discretion.

+Feel free to [email](mailto:i@chain.pro) us if you have any questions.

 <!-- links -->
 [Rust]: https://www.rust-lang.org/